metablaster/WindowsFirewallRuleset/Modules/Ruleset.IP/Help/en-US/Ruleset.IP.md

 ### [Get-Subnet](Get-Subnet.md)

-Get a list of subnets of a given size within a defined supernet.
+Get a list of subnets of a given size within a defined supernet

 ### [Resolve-IPAddress](Resolve-IPAddress.md)

-Resolves an IP address expression using wildcard expressions to individual IP addresses.
+Resolves an IP address expression using wildcard expressions to individual IP addresses

 ### [Test-SubnetMember](Test-SubnetMember.md)

-Tests an IP address to determine if it falls within IP address range.
+Tests an IP address to determine if it falls within IP address range